-- D.C. misdemeanor and criminal traffic cases are arraigned in Courtroom-115, which is on the first floor of the Moultrie Courthouse.
-Felony presentments are also handled in C10.
-If someone is charged with both a U.S. matter and a D.C. matter, they are first arraigned in courtroom C10 and then in courtroom 115.
-While most arraignments are held in Courtroom C-10, there are three specialized misdemeanor courtrooms—DC/Traffic Community Court, East of the River Community Court, and Domestic Violence Court where arraignments are also heard, depending on the charges for which a defendant has been arrested and/or where the arrest occurred.
+D.C. misdemeanor and criminal traffic cases are arraigned in Courtrooms 115, 116 and 120, which are on the first floor of the Moultrie Courthouse.
+Courtroom assignment is according to in which District the arrest occurred.
+Felony presentments are also heard in C-10.
+If someone is charged with both a U.S. matter and a D.C. matter, they are first arraigned in Courtroom C-10 and then in Courtroom 115, 116 or 120.
+While most arraignments are held in Courtroom C-10, if the arrest is domestic violence related, the arraignment will be handled in Courtroom 119.

 At an arraignment the following occurs: